 Shoe trees are best used within 1-2 hours of taking them off your feet or out of the wash.
 They also wick away moisture and odors from your shoes to prevent your feet and shoes from stinking!
 You don’t need to invest in a pair of shoe trees for every pair of shoes that you have.
 Just make sure to rotate your shoe trees from shoe to shoe every week or so.

-2. Remove fabric pillings
+2. Remove fabric pilings

-You know the little rough pieces of fabric that accumulates on some of your clothing?
+You know the little rough pieces of fabric that accumulate on some of your clothing?
 That’s called pilling.
 There are cashmere combs and electric fabric shavers that are designed to get rid of the pilings on your clothes.
 Using them will keep your clothing looking clean and smooth.
 It’s equivalent to getting a clean shave!